No.06 Form of Delivery for Client Documents

 1.4.
 Status of this Guidance Statement

-This Guidance Statement is issued by the Queensland Law Society (QLS) Ethics Centre for the use and benefit of solicitors.
+This Guidance Statement is issued by the Queensland Law Society (QLS) Ethics and Practice Centre for the use and benefit of solicitors.

 This Guidance Statement is not legal advice, nor will it necessarily provide a defence to complaints of unsatisfactory professional conduct or professional misconduct.
 This Guidance Statement represents a standard of good practice and is endorsed by the QLS Ethics Committee.